tyoung3/sw/README.md

 script.

 By default, sw generates
-and builds a single main.go program which imports the StreamWork, FBP backend to launch a goroutine for each process,  connect these processes via Go interface channels, and wait for all processes to finish.
+and builds a single main program which imports the StreamWork base package, sw/swbase,
+to Launch a goroutine for each process,  connect these processes via Golang interface channels, and wait for all processes to finish.

-On option, sw will create a GraphViz .dot file, an abstract syntax tree, or a linearized tree from a network definition file.
+On option, StreamWork will create a GraphViz .dot file, an abstract syntax tree, or a linearized tree from a network definition file.
 Sw can also be used to build an entire source tree from a .sw file.
+Starting with version v0.12.0, Streamwork can also generate an entire working project source tree from a network definition, including config logic, and Golang test code.

 The network definition consists of a list of streams(or dataflows) and optional subnet definitions.